hummingbot/hummingbot-site/docs/news/market-making.md

 !!! note
-    Originally buried in the FAQ, we converted this answer into a separate article to help users gain more intuition about the theory of market making.
+    Originally buried in the FAQ, we converted this answer into a separate article to help users gain more intuition about the theory of market making, as well as the risks entailed.
 Note that this is for educational purposes only and is not financial or investment advice.

-#### Ideal case
+## Ideal case

 Market making strategies work best when you have a relatively calm market, but with sufficient trading activity.
 What that means for pure market makers is that he would be able to get both of his bid and ask offers traded regularly; the price of his inventory doesn't change by a lot, so there's no risk of him ending up on the wrong side a trend.
 Thus he would be able to repeatedly capture small profits via the bid/ask spread over time.